biotite-dev/biotite/doc/tutorial/sequence/annotations.rst

 The regulatory sequences have disappeared in the subannotation.
 Another interesting thing happened:
 The location of the ``source`` feature narrowed and is in range of the slice now.
-This happened, because the feature was *truncated*:
+This happened because the feature was *truncated*:
 The bases that were not in range of the slice were removed.

-Let's have a closer look into location defects now:
+Let's have a closer look at location defects now:
-A :class:`Location` instance has a defect, when the feature itself is not directly located in the range of the first to the last base, for example when the exact postion is not known or, as in our case, a part of the feature was truncated.
+A :class:`Location` instance has a defect when the feature itself is not directly located in the range of the first to the last base, for example when the exact position is not known or, as in our case, a part of the feature was truncated.
 Let's have a closer look at the location defects of our subannotation: